saltpay/copycat/README.md

 We're not quite there yet, so you'll have to use your imagination.

-Currently we have an `example-change.sh` script that does that change, and bumps the helm chart version.
+Currently we have an `yaml-change.sh` script that does that change, and bumps the helm chart version.
 Now let's make that change in all repos.

 Start copycat using `./start.sh`.
 Choose your target repos and watch Copycat start copying.
 You should be able to track progress in the logs, and see the pull requests being created in the target repos.